andresebr/kumodd/README.md

 Option	| Description
 :------	| :-----------
 -l filter	| List files.
 Also create a CSV file list.
+Filters are described below.
 -d filter	| Download files.
 Also create a CSV file list.
--csv file	| Download files listed in previously generated CSV file, <file>.
+-csv file	| Download files listed in file, a previously generated CSV file.
 -log level | level is either DEBUG, INFO, WARNING, ERROR, or CRITICAL.
 -no_browser | Do not open web browser.
 Instead print the URL.
 -m dir | Save meta-data in dir.